-I found the Sawtooth Wilderness to be an amazing place, containing scenery on par with the best of the country’s national parks.
+I found the Sawtooth Wilderness in central Idaho to be an amazing place, containing scenery on par with the best of the country’s national parks.
 Picking your favorite National Park is like picking your favorite child, and I don’t want to be drawn into that game, but my overall impression is similar to the great parks.
 I hope you enjoy my pictures almost as much as I enjoyed being there and taking them.

 A hike along the shore of Sawtooth Lake offers many nice views.
 This one shows most of the lake.